glurp/PicoWiki/README.md

 * images upload,...
 * authentification (?)
-* Websocket not ready : the idea is to make wki page dynamics...
+* Websocket not ready : the idea is to make wiki pages dynamics...
-* mini file explorer, dropbox like : every user can upload/consult/download some files
+* mini file explorer, dropbox like : every user could upload/consult/download some files

 Usage